Local Area Attractions Near Austin East KOA Holiday

 Walter E. Long Lake

 Whether you are in pursuit of some largemouth bass and catfish or searching for a place to relax and unwind with the whole family, you're sure to love all the recreational opportunities at Walter E. Long Lake.
 Just four blocks from the Walter E. Long Metropolitan Park, this lake offers fishing, kayaking, swimming, floating and picnicking.
-There are large mowed easements that are great for hiking or walking your dog.
+Large mowed easements offer excellent hiking or dog walking.
 For a more thrilling visit, be sure to pack your Jet Ski and explore the water.

 Walter E. Long Metropolitan Park